Come, share the gifts of God with us,

 Thank you for your offerings, sharing the gifts of God so that together we might serve the world!

-During our worship, you are able to share your offerings at the entrance to the sanctuary.
 At other times, and for those unable to attend worship, here are options:

 1. Mail envelopes to the church